TCD-Arena/TCD-Arena/README.md

 ```

 With the this functionality, you can recreate the performance of GVAR on the MCAR violation (NSHD: 0.81, See p.
 52 in the main paper)
-If you are interested in recreating any other results please download the Full CD_zoo first: [Full CD ZOO](synthetic_ds_generator/README.md) for details.
+If you are interested in recreating any other results please download the Full CD_zoo first: [Full CD ZOO](https://github.com/TCD-Arena/cd_zoo).